 There are a few factors that influence the lifespan of your home gym equipment.
 Some are obvious but some might not be.
 Here’s what you need to know about the lifespan of home gym equipment and how to make it last as long as possible.

-Lifespan of gym equipment
+- 2 Lifespan of cardio equipment

 As you’ve already seen above, the average lifespan of gym equipment is different.
 Different types of equipment have different types of expected lifespans.
 We can roughly divide gym equipment into three categories: